 Young Audience Performance Schedule:

 These performances are open to any student in grades 7th -12th grade or in home school.
 Young audience performances begin at 9:00 am.
-Ticket information will be available soon.
+Tickets will cost $20 and will be available March 1.

 Regular Performance Schedule: